PR News

 At Arup, our approach to placemaking revolves around capturing the essence of a community and translating that into design solutions that enhance public spaces and improve the quality of life.

 The best stories that communicate this approach are always based on voices that reflect the authenticity of a place.
-Whether it’s place branding or placemaking, the people of the place make for the most powerful stories.
-It could be a local resident who’s lived in the area for decades, a small business owner who’s shaped the local economy, or a young athlete who proudly represents their district.
+In place branding or placemaking, the most compelling stories emerge from its residents and their lived experiences.
+It could be a local who’s lived in the area for decades, a small business owner who’s shaped the local economy, or a young athlete who proudly represents their district.
 Their voices bring depth and credibility to our storytelling, and good stories demands collective effort.
-Therefore, we need to dig out authentic stories and empower storytellers through engagement.
+Therefore, we need to dig out authentic narratives and empower storytellers through engagement.

 A core part of your current role focuses on public engagement.
 What does community engagement for a placemaking project look like, and why is it important?

 Community and stakeholder engagement are not simply boxes to tick off but fundamental in building a shared vision.
-We believe that any placemaking or branding strategy must be grounded in deep understanding – something impossible to achieve from behind a desk.
+We believe that any placemaking or branding strategy must be grounded in deep understanding – something that is impossible to achieve from behind a desk.
 You have to go out, speak to people, listen to their stories, and understand their aspirations.

 I'm currently working on a placemaking project at San Tin Technopole, where we're exploring ways to enhance village public spaces and promote urban-rural integration.
 Naturally, the first step is to talk to the residents, but urban-rural integration is a broad and sometimes abstract concept, and people can interpret it in very different ways.

-Instead of jumping straight into asking 'What do you like?', we focused first on building a shared understanding around some core principles.
+Instead of jumping straight into asking 'What do you like?', we first focused on building a shared understanding around some core principles.
 It’s much more meaningful when we work together toward a higher common goal that also brings tangible benefits to the local community.

 Trust-building, fostering a sense of ownership, and participation are key in this process.
 When people feel they’ve had a hand in shaping their environment, they’re more open to collaboration and more invested in the outcome.
 That’s why we focus so much on inclusive engagement to bring in diverse voices and make sure everyone feels heard – to make placemaking truly impactful.